Mohabbat Tujhe Alvida: Soundtrack

 The title song of Mohabbat Tujhe Alvida was composed and performed by musician Sahir Ali Bagga with Afshan Fawad being in the chorus.
-Lyrics for the song were given by Major Imran Raza.
+Lyrics for the song were given by Imran Raza.
 It marked Bagga's return to Hum TV, since he performed the channel's Deewar-e-Shab's title song "Kya Hai Ishq" in 2019.
 The first half of the soundtrack was released on 12 June and the complete OST released on 17 June 2020.